amzn/amazon-payments-magento-2-plugin/README.md

 1. In the "API access" section that will show up further down the page, copy the "Merchant ID" and "Store ID" and copy them into the corresponding fields of the plugin configuration.
   ![](https://github.com/amzn/amazon-payments-magento-2-plugin/blob/master/docs/images/seller-central-merchantId-storeId.png?raw=true)
 1. Back in Seller Central, click "Create Keys".
-1. As shown below, chose to register an "existing public key" and copy/paste the content of the public key that the plugin has generated into the box.
+1. As shown below, you can either choose to generate a complete set of new API credentials or to use an existing public key to create them.
 Then click "Create Keys".
   ![](https://github.com/amzn/amazon-payments-magento-2-plugin/blob/master/docs/images/seller-central-key-registration.png?raw=true)
 1. Back on the previous screen, click "Copy" below the newly created entry to receive your Public Key ID.
   ![](https://github.com/amzn/amazon-payments-magento-2-plugin/blob/master/docs/images/seller-central-copy-key.png?raw=true)